Azure/azure-iot-sdk-csharp/device/doc/devbox_setup.md

 ## Building the Azure IoT Device Client .NET SDK locally

 In some cases, you may want to build the .NET SDK libraries **locally** for development and testing purpose.
-For example, you may want to build the **latest** code available on the **develop** branch which follows the Continuous Integration (CI) approach and you may also want to step through the client library code while debugging.
+For example, you may want to build the **latest** code available on the **master** branch which follows the Continuous Integration (CI) approach and you may also want to step through the client library code while debugging.

-To pull latest code on **develop** branch you can use following command

-`git clone -b develop --recursive https://github.com/Azure/azure-iot-sdks.git azure-iot-develop`

 To clone the **master** use following command or simply download the **.zip** from [Azure IoT SDK][lnk-azure-iot]